Case Interview for Non-Native English Speakers: Bilingual Offices, Vocabulary, and Clarity (2026)

 On this page

-Non-native English speakers perform strongly in case interviews when their English is clear, their case structure is strong, and their communication is disciplined.
-The most common mistake is preparing for the wrong language entirely.
-Before drilling vocabulary or signposting, find out which language your target office actually interviews in, because the answer changes by city.
-The rest of this guide covers the bilingual-office reality, a 50-term vocabulary base, communication templates, and a protocol for fast-talking interviewers.
+Non-native English speakers can perform strongly in case interviews when the prompt is understood and the reasoning is clear.
+Before drilling vocabulary or signposting, confirm which language the specific process uses.
+The rest of this guide covers that recruiter check, a business glossary, communication templates, and a protocol for fast delivery.

 Which Language Will Your Interview Actually Be In?

 This is the question most non-native candidates skip, and it determines everything else in your prep.
-The language split is set by the office, not the firm, and it falls into three patterns.
+Public reports can suggest possibilities, but the invitation and recruiter control your process.

-The practical move: ask your recruiter directly which rounds are in which language.
-A two-line email ("Could you confirm whether my interviews will be conducted in English, in the local language, or a mix?") saves you weeks of preparing for the wrong format.
+Use a direct two-line email: “Could you confirm whether my interviews will be conducted in English, in the local language, or a mix?
+If it is a mix, which stages use each language?”
+That saves weeks of preparing for the wrong format.
 If you are weighing offices across countries, the tradeoffs between applying in your home country versus abroad are covered in applying to consulting at home vs abroad.

 Should You Prepare in English or Your Target Language?